chrber/hbp-atlas-viewer-test/README.md

 These tests are created to minimally test the Atlas Viewer application of the Human Brain project which have OneData (here: http://155.210.198.204/) or dCache  (here: http://155.210.198.214/) as a backend storage.

 The tests make use of https://angular.github.io/protractor.
-Please install it first as stated on the webpage.
+Please install it first as stated on the webpage (https://angular.github.io/protractor/#/tutorial).
 Then start the webdriver manager:
 ```
 $ webdriver-manager update
 $ webdriver-manager start